Table of Contents

 An acquirer can either use cash or stock or a combination of both as the purchase consideration.
 An acquirer may also need shareholder approval if it issues more than 20% of its stock in the deal.
 That’s because the NYSE, NASDAQ and other exchanges require it.
 Buyer shareholder vote is not required if the consideration is in cash or less than 20% of acquirer stock is issued in the transaction.

-Example of a merger
+Example of a merger (one-step merger)

 in June 2016 is an example of a traditional merger: LinkedIn management ran a and invited several bidders including Microsoft and Salesforce.
 LinkedIn signed a merger agreement with Microsoft and then issued a merger proxy soliciting shareholder approval (no Microsoft shareholder approval was required since it was an all-cash deal).